Aboriginal Strategic Advisory Group

 About the Aboriginal Strategic Advisory Group

-Established by the Minister for Child Protection as an Advisory Group under section 27 of the Children and Community Services Act 2004, the Aboriginal Strategic Advisory Group reports to the Director General of the Department of Communities and will provide advice on the development and implementation of policies and strategies or matters that impact on Aboriginal communities in Western Australia.
+Established by the Minister for Child Protection in 2022 as an Advisory Group under section 27 of the Children and Community Services Act 2004, the Aboriginal Strategic Advisory Group (also known as the Advisory Group) reports to the Director General of the Department of Communities.
+The Advisory Group provides advice on the development and implementation of policies and strategies or matters that impact on Aboriginal communities in Western Australia.

-This will include input on important areas of work, including the Department of Communities’ Closing the Gap outcomes, child protection, disability services, family and domestic violence, and housing and homelessness.
+This includes input on important areas of work, including the Department of Communities’ Closing the Gap outcomes, child protection, disability services, family and domestic violence, and homelessness.

-• Help the voices and views of the Western Australian Aboriginal community to be heard and appropriately actioned by Communities
+• Help the voices and views of the Western Australian Aboriginal community to be heard and appropriately actioned by the Department of Communities

 • Provide advice to the Director General

-• Provide advice to the Department of Communities on matters that the Director General refers to the Aboriginal Strategic Advisory Group; and
+• Provide advice to the Department of Communities on matters that the Director General refers to the Advisory Group; and

 • Assist Department of Communities staff to gain a deeper understanding of issues affecting Aboriginal people and build cultural capabilities in attitudes, behaviours, skills, and knowledge.